Bilingual-Multicultural

 What the Eyes Reveal About the Brain?

-Gallaudet University BL2 in 2014 researched the auditory tissue development and learned that learning sign language do not have impact on shrinking the auditory tissue as many believed.
-Many thought auditory tissue only learning language through hearing.
+Gallaudet University BL2 in 2014 researched auditory tissue development and learned that learning sign language does not impact the shrinking of the auditory tissue as many believed.
+Many thought auditory tissue only learned language through hearing.
 The discovery was that tissue is looking for patterns in either hearing or visual to support language development.

 History of ASL/English Bilingualism

 The discussion of ASL/English bilingual instruction for deaf students has been presented in the 1970s.
-However, it has not started until the late 1980s and early 1990s that schools began implementing this type of instruction, and researchers began examining the relationship between the two languages.
+However, it was not until the late 1980s and early 1990s that schools began implementing this type of instruction, and researchers began examining the relationship between the two languages.

 Summary of the hypothesis by Cummins (1978) and why Deaf children can be success in bilingual (ASL and English).